calmdocs/SwiftStreamManager/README.md

 # SwiftStreamManager

-Run a golang binary embedded in a native macOS SwiftUI app.
+As an alternative to building an electron app or using a gui toolkit, run a golang binary embedded in a native macOS SwiftUI app.

 The golang binary and SwiftUI app communicate via encrypted websocket messages.

+If you already have xCode and go installed, following the example to build a new running app takes about 2 minutes.

 ## Setup